seamplex/feenox/doc/sds.md

  * do use stringently columnar and/or binary input (and output!) formats, and/or
  * do insist on interactive output.

+There are other FEA tools that even though born closer in time, also follow the above bullets literally.

 ```include
 lorenz.md
 ```

-As already stated, FeenoX is designed and implemented following the UNIX philosophy in general and Eric Raymond's 17 Unix Rules ([sec:unix]) in particular.
+As already stated, FeenoX is designed and implemented following the UNIX philosophy in general and Eric Raymond's\ 17\ Unix Rules ([sec:unix]) in particular.
 One of the main ideas is the _rule of separation_ that essentially asks to separate mechanism from policy, that in the computational engineering world translates into separating the frontend from the backend.
 The usage of FeenoX to compute and of Gnuplot to plot is a clear example of separation.
-Same idea applies to PDEs, where the mesh is created with Gmsh and the output can be post-processed with Gmsh, Paraview or any other post-processing system (even a web-based interface) that follows rule of separation.
+Same idea applies to partial differential equations (PDEs), where the mesh is created with Gmsh and the output can be post-processed with Gmsh, Paraview or any other post-processing system (even a web-based interface) that follows rule of separation.
 Even though most FEA programs eventually separate the interface from the solver up to some degree, there are cases in which they are still dependent such that changing the former needs updating the latter.

 From the very beginning, FeenoX is designed as a pure backend which should nevertheless provide appropriate mechanisms for different frontends to be able to communicate and to provide a friendly interface for the final user.
 Yet, the separation is complete in the sense that the nature of the frontends can radically change (say from a desktop-based point-and-click program to a web-based immersive augmented-reality application) without needing the modify the backend.
 Not only far more flexibility is given by following this path, but also develop efficiency and quality is encouraged since programmers working on the lower-level of an engineering tool usually do not have the skills needed to write good user-experience interfaces, and conversely.

 In the very same sense, FeenoX does not discretize continuous domains for PDE problems itself, but relies on separate tools for this end.
 Fortunately, there already exists one meshing tool which is FOSS (GPLv2) and shares most (if not all) of the design basis principles with FeenoX: the three-dimensional finite element mesh generator [Gmsh](http://gmsh.info/).

 Strictly speaking, FeenoX does not need to be used along with Gmsh but with any other mesher able to write meshes in Gmsh's format `.msh`.
 But since Gmsh also

  * is free and open source,